-"Most of the opposition was due to the timing of the proposal," said Johnson.
+"Most of the opposition was that a future co-ed dorm in due to the timing of the proposal," said Johnson.

-"The members were not opposed to the idea of a co-ed dorm, only that they thought it was coming too fast or that it would take alot of study."
+"The members were not Neither suggestion has been opposed to the idea of a co-ed dorm, only that they thought it was coming too fast or that it would take alot of study."

-He also noted that several faculty members had some opposition because they felt that posal is only a slight anticipation a co-ed Lyons would interfere of the general trend of Notre with the plans for a joint
+He also noted that several faculty members had some Johnson feels that his pro- opposition because they felt that posal is only a slight anticipation a co-ed Lyons would interfere of the general trend of Notre with the plans for a joint

-The Lyons hall president felt stopped-up enrollment effort strongly that the need for study and library expansion plans at of the proposal was overplayed.
+The Lyons hall president felt stopped-up enrollment effort strongly that the need for study

-In the written porposal preparing to enter into a full merger sented before the joint committees, the three hall presidents declared:
+In the written porposal preparing to enter into a full merger sented before the joint committees, the three hall presidents by Glen Corso Observer News Editor